Professor & Chair

 Senior students may participate in one-month electives during which they obtain internship-level clinical and surgical experience.
 The elective is offered on each of the University Hospital services and at the Shock Trauma Center.
 Students participate in weekly orthopaedic conferences and seminars.
 Each of the senior electives is under the direction of a full-time member of the orthopaedic faculty.

 The Department of Orthopaedics offers an accredited four-year residency program.
 Clinical and surgical experiences are obtained on the foot, hand, tumor, and chronic spine services at the University Hospital.
 Experience with major trauma and spinal injury is obtained at the Shock Trauma Center.
-The pediatric orthopaedic service is based at the James Lawrence Kernan Hospital.
+The pediatric orthopaedic service is based at the University of Maryland Rehabilitation & Orthopaedic Institute.
 An intensive academic program in basic science and clinical orthopaedic surgery has been developed for resident education.
 Each resident has a mandatory research assignment.
 Our Department also offers Accreditation Council for Graduate Medical Education (ACGME)-accredited trauma and spine fellowships.

 General Information: 1-877-771-4567